 Hint: This dish is only as good as your curry powder.
 Since curry is a mix of several different spices, not all curries are created equal.

-This was adapted from Emily Robinson’s Too Many Cooks
+This was adapted from Emily Franklin’s Too Many Cooks

 Mango Curry Chicken